 "Provide clear detail for changes and new processes.
 Many autistic people find that sudden changes increase their anxiety levels, especially if they feel they do not have clear details on exactly what the change is, why it's happening and how it will impact them.
 The same is true for any new processes or procedures that need to be followed.
 By providing clear, written/visual details about any changes or new processes and offering employees the opportunity to meet with their manager to discuss things, an autistic employee's anxiety can often be significantly reduced."

-The following quotes show that introducing autism-friendly practices improves the performance of the entire firm, i.e., it is financially beneficial to the employer to include autistic people:
+The following quotes show that introducing autism-friendly practices improves the performance of the entire company, i.e., it is financially beneficial to the employer to include autistic people:

 From Accessing neurodiverse talent key to filling skills gap: